RollingRabz/DE_TEST/03-data-engineering-skill-test/01-setup-database/README.md

 ## Create table

-Query use in create table is in `Create_userinfo.sql`
+The query used to create the table is in `Create_userinfo.sql`

 ## Ingest data to database

 Using python script

-Run this command in terminal(pwd must be in this folder first)
+Run this command in the terminal (make sure the current working directory is this folder first).

 ```
 python ingest_data_user.py \